QUOTE from Dr Fung (emphasis mine):

 It is also important to tailor the approach individually to address the cause of the high insulin levels.

 STRATEGY: I need to focus on what insulin does within my body because “Insulin is the major hormone that drives weight gain.”
-Insulin is the switch for weight gain.
+Insulin is the switch that causes weight gain.

 What gets my attention?